ARCHER2-HPC/archer2-fortran-intro/section7.01/README.md

 required to ensure portability.
 For example, stringification of macro arguments can be problematic.

-An additional compiler flag may be required to switch on the preprossor explicitly.
+An additional compiler flag may be required to switch on the preprocessor explicitly.
 Alternatively, it is common that compilers will automatically run the preprocessor if the file extension has a capital letter e.g., `.F90`, `.F03`, and so on.